pinnaculum/galacteek/README.rst

 Platforms supported
 ===================

-This has been only tested on Linux but should work on other systems as well where python and qt5 are available.
+Mainly tested on Linux.
+The application relies heavily on quamash_ which should work with most platforms.

 Contact and donations
 =====================

 Contact by email at **galacteek@gmx.co.uk**

-Donations are welcome and will go to other projects like ipfs-search_.
+Donations are welcome and will go to support other projects like ipfs-search_.
-You can make a donation to the project with Monero to this monero address:

-**48oNcgpqwUNWjHeTSSH8BCaJHMR7Bc8ooGY13USYxuMuGwtXfLQ1Qf9f7rJMB9g1PWELee2cNnTWz1rJiZyPigcXRCTkhU3**

-or with Bitcoin here: **3HSsNcwzkiWGu6wB18BC6D37JHExpxZvyS**
+You can find donation details in the *Donate* section of the *Help* menu in the application's main window.

 Requirements
 ============